jupyterhub/jupyterhub-deploy-teaching/docs/source/configure-nbgrader.rst

 unique `nbgrader_course_id` and `nbgrader_port`.

-Second, make sure that each main instructor (the `nbgrader_owner` for each course) has logged into JuptyerHub at least once.
+Second, make sure that each main instructor (the `nbgrader_owner` for each course) has logged into JupyterHub at least once.
 This ensures that their home directory has been created.
 The home directory of the main instructor is used for the main nbgrader course files.
 It is assumed that the main instructor will be running the nbgrader command line programs.